 Figure 3 summarizes the expressive power and relative succinctness of the various models introduced in this article.
+The solid (resp., dashed) arrows indicate there is a polynomial-time (resp., only exponential-time) translation from the pointing model to the pointed one.
 The left-hand side shows if (polynomial-time) translations exist between the narrow and shallow representation systems, i.e., it zooms on the bottom-left edge of the cubes of Figure 2.
+An open problem is whether PrXML^{exp} can be efficiently translated into PrXML^{mux,det} (already stated as open in [1]) or into TLMC.
 The top-right of Figure 3 presents expressiveness and conciseness results for shallow and wide models, i.e., those of the top-left edge of the cubes.
 Finally, the bottom-right of Figure 3 compares deep and wide models, the ones on the back top-right vertex of the cubes.
 For readability, translations across narrow and wide models are not shown, but they are straightforward: TLAMC, 1-AHMC, and AHMC can be translated in polynomial time to, respectively, TLMC, 1-HMC and HMC (and no translation exists in the other direction).
 Apart from these and the open questions discussed above (shown with a "?"), the figure is complete in the following sense: there is a (solid) path between any two models if and only if there is a (polynomial-time) translation.